vasandrkg/ansible-oneliners/ad-hocs.md

-# check that hosts are available
+# Сheck that hosts are available
 ```bash
 ansible --inventory inventories/some_env/hosts some_group_from_hosts_file \
         --become \